 Another older carbon capture project in Port Arthur, Texas succeeded in capturing more than one million tons of CO2.
 This process was able to capture more than 90 percent of the CO2 from two commercial-scale stream methane reformers.

-Shell’s Quest carbon capture and storage project is already operating at commercial scale in Alberta, Canada.
-The Quest project is designed to capture one third of the emissions generated by the refinement of oil sands amounting to one million tons per year.
+Shell’s Quest carbon capture and storage project is already operating at a commercial scale in Alberta, Canada.
+The Quest project is designed to capture one-third of the emissions generated by the refinement of oil sands amounting to one million tons per year.

 Recently, the world’s first steel plant with large-scale CCS launched in Abu Dhabi.
 The project is a joint venture between Masdar and the Abu Dhabi National Oil Company (ADNOC), and it will sequester 800,000 metric tons of CO2 annually.